Effect or Treatment Heterogeneity? Policy Evaluation with Aggregated and Disaggregated Treatments: Decomposition and Identification

-We are interested in the case where the causal structure is accurately described by Section \ref{sec:setting}, but the analyst considers only the binary indicator $D_i$, which is deterministic in $T_i$.
-Then, the main quantities of interest are often conditional average treatment effects ($CATE$) $\tau(x)$ or aggregations thereof like the average treatment effect ($ATE = E[\tau(X_i)]$).
-However, the potential outcome under the binary indicator being one is not uniquely defined in our setting unless $J=1$.
-The question is then, what does the quantity $\tau(x) = E[Y_i | D_i = 1, X_i = x] - E[Y_i | D_i = 0, X_i = x]$ commonly deployed under strong ignorability assumptions for $D_i$ \cite{Imbens2015CausalSciences} actually identify?
+We are interested in cases with causal structures as described in Section \ref{sec:setting} but analysis limited to binary $D_i$.
+Here, typical quantities of interest are conditional average treatment effects ($CATE$) or aggregations thereof like the average treatment effect ($ATE$).
+Canonical strong ignorability assumptions for $D_i$ are then imposed to exploit quantity $\tau(x) = E[Y_i | D_i = 1, X_i = x] - E[Y_i | D_i = 0, X_i = x]$ for identification of the $CATE$.
+However, when $D_i = 1$, the potential outcome is not uniquely defined unless $J=1$.
+Therefore, the question is what does this $\tau(x)$ actually identify?
 Given the setting outlined in Section \ref{sec:setting}, we can backwards engineer the actually identified estimand in terms of potential outcomes of the effective treatment:

-Equation \eqref{eq:decomp1} shows that the estimand consists of two components: First, a weighted average of $CATEs$ of the effective treatments, $\tau_t(x) = E[Y_i(t) - Y_i(0) | X_i = x]$, with weights depending on the conditional probability of being treated in the respective effective treatment.
+Equation \eqref{eq:decomp1} shows that the estimand consists of three components: First, a weighted average of $CATEs$ of the effective treatments, $\tau_t(x) = E[Y_i(t) - Y_i(0) | X_i = x]$, with weights depending on the conditional probability of the respective effective treatment.
 Second, a weighted average of effective treatment specific selection effects.
-The selection effects are positive if those with characteristics $x$ who are actually observed in treatment $t$ show higher potential outcomes than the general population described by $x$, or negative if vice versa.
-This term is relevant if there is selection into the effective treatment even after conditioning on the observed confounders.
-This can e.g.~occur in the case of a randomized binary treatment in Scenario 2 where the selected $X_i$ might not include all confounders for the treatment versions.
+Third, a selection effect into the control group.
+The selection effects are positive if units with characteristics $x$ that are actually observed in treatment $t$ show higher potential outcomes than the general population described by $x$, or negative if vice versa.
+The second and third term is relevant if there is selection into the effective treatments even after conditioning on observed confounders.
+This can e.g.~occur in the case of a randomized binary treatment in Scenario 2 where the selected heterogeneity variables $X_i$ might not include all confounders for the treatment versions.

 The decomposition in \eqref{eq:decomp1} highlights that the interpretation of the underlying estimand becomes more nuanced in the presence of heterogeneous treatments.
 What is supposed to be an easily interpretable $CATE$ depends now on the potentially unknown distribution of effective treatments and selection into those treatments.
 Thus, without further assumptions, heterogeneous effects attributed to the binary indicator can be driven by different $CATEs$, different compositions of the effective treatments, different selection effects of the effective treatments, or combinations thereof.